Best Home Insurance Plans in 2024 for Fire, Smoke, Water Damage and Break-Ins

 Events such as a home fire, explosion or water leakage from burst pipes can wreck enough havoc to severely curtail the ability of your property to serve your needs — or even render it downright uninhabitable.

 With the average renovation costing tens of thousands of dollars, repairing and restoring your home to a liveable state will not come cheap.
-But unless you happen to have another home to move into, it’s not like you can put off the repairs until you can find the money to pay for it.
+And unless you happen to have another home to move into, it’s not like you can put off the repairs until you can find the money to pay for it.

 In other words, should your home suffer serious damage, you have little choice but to deal with it right there and then.
 This will immediately become a problem if you don’t have the required financial resources on hand.